biryani/NN_GRISE_NeurIPS/README.md

-# NN_GRISE_NeurIPS
-NN-GRISE: Code for reproducibility
+# NN-GRISE - Code for reproducibility

 We will demonstrate how to genreate data for a binary model and then learn it using NN-GRISE